PublicaMundi/ckanext-multilingual-datastore/README.md

-# ckanext-recline
+# ckanext-multilinguality

-A CKAN preview extension to preview tabular data using recline.
+A CKAN extension that allows tabular resource translation using recline.